This advice has been issued by the joint unions (GMB, NEU, UNISON and UNITE) for use from March 8 onwards in schools and colleges.

 - Is the classroom adequately ventilated?

-- Will face coverings be required to be worn in the classroom where required or advised by DfE advice?
+- Will face coverings be required to be worn in the classroom where a risk assessment deems this necessary?

 Safety measures on arrival and departure